 5. Many Mainstream Musicians Played the Harmonica

-There are many famous musicians who play the harmonica and surprised their fans with their harmonica skills.
+There are many famous harmonica players who surprised their fans with their harmonica skills.

 Shakira has stunned fans many times by showing her harmonica skills on stage.